MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Internet Explorer 11

-Internet Explorer 11 is only supported in Central Administration site but deprecated in other SharePoint sites.
-We recommend exploring the Microsoft Edge as the replacement for the Internet Explorer 11.
+Internet Explorer 11 is only supported in the SharePoint Central Administration site.
+Internet Explorer 11 is not supported in Team sites, OneDrive personal sites, or any other types of SharePoint content sites.
+Microsoft recommends exploring Microsoft Edge as the replacement for Internet Explorer 11.

 ### Access Services 2010